Welfare Guarantees in Schelling Segregation: Optimality Notions

-\begin{proof} \underline{Lower bound}: Consider the topology in \Cref{fig:complete-bipartite}.
+\underline{Lower bound}: Consider the topology in \Cref{fig:complete-bipartite}.
 As in the proof of \Cref{prop:uvo-gwo}, the left assignment $\vv$ is UVO and has social welfare $4-8/n$.
 On the other hand, the right assignment $\vv'$ has social welfare $n/2$, meaning that the ratio $\SW(\vv')/\SW(\vv)$ is greater than $n/8$.

-\underline{Upper bound}: We claim that if $n\ge 3$, any UVO assignment has social welfare at least\footnote{In \Cref{app:additional}, we improve this bound to $1$ via a longer proof.} $1/2$; since the maximum social welfare is at most $n$, this yields the desired bound.
+\underline{Upper bound}: We claim that if $n\ge 3$, any UVO assignment has social welfare at least\footnote{In \Cref{thm:UVO-welfare-1}, we improve this bound to $1$ via a longer proof.} $1/2$; since the maximum social welfare is at most $n$, this yields the desired bound.

 Assume first that the number of agents is equal to the number of nodes.
 Let $\vv$ be a UVO assignment.
 If there is a red agent and a blue agent both receiving utility $0$, then since no node is empty and $n\ge 3$, swapping them yields an improvement with respect to the utility vector.
 So we may assume that all agents of one type, say blue, receive a positive utility.
-If at least $n/2$ agents receive a positive utility, then $\SW(\vv)\ge n/(2n-2)\ge 1/2$.
+If at least $n/2$ agents receive a positive utility, then $\SW(\vv)\ge n/(2n-2) > n/(2n) = 1/2$.
 Assume therefore that more than $n/2$ agents receive utility $0$; these agents must all be red.
-Swap $b$ of these red agents with utility $0$ with all $b$ blue agents to obtain an assignment $\vv'$.
-Each of these $b$ red agents receives utility in $\vv'$ at least the utility in $\vv$ of the blue agent with whom it was swapped, while all blue agents receive utility $0$ in $\vv'$.
-Every other (red) agent is not worse off, and at least one of them is better off (in particular, one who receives utility $0$ in $\vv$, which must exist since $n/2 > b$).
+Swap $b$ of these red agents receiving utility $0$ with all $b$ blue agents to obtain an assignment~$\vv'$.
+Notice that the utility in $\vv'$ of each of these $b$ red agents is at least as high as the utility of the blue agent in $\vv$ with whom she was swapped, while all blue agents receive utility $0$ in $\vv'$.
+In addition, every other (red) agent is not worse off, and at least one of them is better off (in particular, one who receives utility $0$ in $\vv$, which must exist since $n/2 > b$).
 Hence $\vv$ is utility-vector dominated by $\vv'$, a contradiction.

 Now, assume that the number of agents is less than the number of nodes.
-Since $n\ge 3$, any UVO assignment $\vv$ must have $\SW(\vv) > 0$, so there exists a connected component of $\vv$ with a positive social welfare.
+Since $n\ge 3$, any UVO assignment $\vv$ must have $\SW(\vv) > 0$, so there exists a connected component (of the topology restricted to the nodes occupied according to $\vv$) with a positive social welfare.
 Let $n'$ be the size of this component.
 If $n'=2$, then $\SW(\vv)\ge 2$.
 Else, the assignment restricted to this component is also UVO, and by our earlier arguments has social welfare at least $1/2$. \end{proof}